Kabraji789/sql-datawarehouse-project/README.md

-# sql-datawarehouse-project
+# data warehouse and analytics project
-building a DW with modern server, etl processes, data modeling and analytics
+this project demonstrates data warehousing and analytics solution, from builsing the datawarehouse to generating analytical insights.